2021 Annual Report of Glencore plc

 There have been no guarantees provided or received for any related party receivables or payables.

 All transactions between Glencore and its subsidiaries are eliminated on consolidation along with any unrealised profits and losses between its subsidiaries, associates and joint ventures.
-In 2020, sales and purchases with associates and joint ventures amounted to $2,710 million (2019: $3,727 million) and $5,033 million (2019: $4,923 million) respectively.
+In 2021, sales and purchases with associates and joint ventures amounted to $3,828 million (2020: $2,710 million) and $6,469 million (2020: $5,033 million) respectively.

 Remuneration of key management personnel

-Glencore’s key management personnel are the members of the Board of Directors, CEO, CFO and the Head of the Industrial activities segment.
-The remuneration of Directors and other members of key management personnel recognised in the consolidated statement of income including salaries and other current employee benefits amounted to $19 million (2019: $18 million).
-There were no other long-term benefits or share-based payments to key management personnel (2019: $Nil).
-Further details on remuneration of Directors are set out in the Directors’ remuneration report on page 100.
+Glencore’s key management personnel are the members of the Board of Directors, CEO, CFO, General Counsel and Head of the Industrial activities segment.
+The remuneration of Directors and other members of key management personnel recognised in the consolidated statement of income including salaries and other current employee benefits amounted to $27 million (2020: $19 million).
+Amounts expensed relating to long-term benefits or share-based payments to key management personnel amounted to $1 million (2020: $Nil).
+Further details on remuneration of Directors are set out in the Directors’ remuneration report on page 101.

 Statement of Directors’ responsibilities